ertemann/dex-agg-tutorial/docs/TUTORIAL.md

+# Building a Multi-Chain DEX Aggregator Tutorial

-Welcome to this small tutorial on building a crypto dex aggregator in Python
+Welcome to this tutorial on building a cryptocurrency DEX aggregator in Python!

+In this tutorial, you'll learn how to create a real working API that queries live price data from multiple decentralized exchanges across different blockchains.
+We'll build a Django REST API that aggregates prices from Uniswap (Ethereum) and Hyperion (Aptos), demonstrating how to work with both EVM and Move blockchain architectures.

+This tutorial is designed for developers who want to understand how DeFi protocols work under the hood and gain hands-on experience with multi-chain development.
+No prior blockchain experience required – we'll explain the concepts as we go!

 # Prerequisites & Setup